 - How should I give?

 - You should give first as an act of worship to the local church's general fund.
-Then, as an offering above and beyond your regular act of worship, you are encouraged to give to ministries like Benevolence and Kingdom Connection.
+Then, as an offering above and beyond your regular act of worship, you are encouraged to give to ministries like Benevolence and Global Outreach Fund.

 - How can I give to God when I can barely pay for gas?

 - That's a great question!
 In a declining economy it is difficult to manage a budget, and it takes wisdom, sacrifice, and intentionality to determine what is right for you and your family.
 How can you can honor God with the best of your income?
 It may seem simplistic, but ask God.
 Pray regularly for your needs, for wisdom to use your money wisely, and for a kingdom perspective over the worldly pressures of the culture.